• Home

 1. Lay the onion slices on the bottom to create an 'onion bed'.

-3. Arrange the potatoes and carrots around the outside of the corned beef and then season with salt and pepper.
+3. Arrange the potatoes and carrots around the outside of the corned beef, add the cabbage wedges, and season with salt and pepper.

 4. Pour in the water and reserved brine.

-5. Cover and cook on low for 6 hours.
+5. Cover and cook on low for 6-8 hours, 8-10 hours if you want fall apart tender.

 • slow cooker